 Withdrawal of the Manuscript

-Author(s) must abide by the following instructions.
+Author(s) must abide by the following instruction.

 - Withdrawal of an already confirmed article after the acceptance will attract a minimal article handling charge.